codehbs/member-orientation/README.md

 - [ ] Send membership dues of $35 (1 year) or $50 (2 years) to code@studentclubs.hbs.edu via PayPal's “Send money to friends and family”.
 In the “Note” box, please include (a) First and last name and (b) your HBS email address.
 **Deadline**: Friday Sept 23 @ 5p

+## Join the CODE Board
+- [ ] Check out the [open roles for the CODE Board of Directors](https://docs.google.com/document/d/1UEzorFCw_1Uiuxhu8qN0cSTAfgJChxYZRkIQEKYKiUM/).
+We're a relatively new club on campus, so you'll be able to shape a great deal of what we look like over the next few yeras.
+We expect many of the roles will be filled by RCs, but open to all HBS students.
+All-levels welcome to apply.
+Looking for individuals who are curious and want to build out our organization.
+If you're reading this, that means you!
+Email acoravos@mba2017.hbs.edu with a short blurb with the role you're interested in and why.
+**Deadline**: Tuesday Sept 27 @ 5p

 ## Start Building
 For those of you who are eager to jump in, here's a few ideas:
 - [ ] Sign up for the [GitHub Student Developer Pack](https://education.github.com/pack), which has lots of great free and reduced-rates on developer tools for students.
 Some great benefits: